crstp/sd-yuzu-ui/README.md

 I'm open-sourcing because I already built it, but expect a few missing features here and there.

+## Installation
+Download the latest zip file from the [Releases page](https://github.com/crstp/sd-yuzu-ui/releases).
+There is no installer.
+But it will create settings and image db under the current directory, so extract it to a separate directory.

 ## Getting Started

 1. Start Stable Diffusion WebUI first — YuzuUI is just a frontend and requires WebUI backend.